-Everest Three High Passes Trek is an unbeatable high altitude challenge that takes you through the less-traveled and challenging 3 high passes of Everest Region.
+Everest Three High Passes Trek is an unbeatable high altitude challenge that takes you through the less-traveled and challenging 3 high passes of the Everest Region.
 This Everest Circuit Trek takes you through Kongma La Pass, Cho La Pass, and Renjo La Pass, the top three mountain passes for daredevil trekkers seeking an adrenaline rush in the Everest Region.
-Hikes to Gokyo Ri, Everest Base Camp and Kala Patthar further spikes up the intense excitement.
-Walk through shifting glaciers and lunar landscapes filled with boulder fields and frozen scree.
+Hikes to Gokyo Ri, Everest Base Camp, and Kala Patthar further spikes up the intense excitement.
+Walkthrough shifting glaciers and lunar landscapes filled with boulder fields and frozen scree.
 Get up close to Mount Everest, Lhotse, Nuptse, Cho Oyu, and Ama Dablam.
 The ascents through the Everest Three High Passes Trek take you to summits higher than the Alps.